 A Flexible Spending Account (FSA), also called a flex plan or reimbursement account is an employer-sponsored benefit that allows you to pay for eligible medical expenses on a pre-tax basis (there are also similar accounts for dependent and child-care expenses).

-At the beginning of the plan year (which usually starts January 1st), your employer asks you how much money you want to contribute for the year (there are limits).
+At the beginning of the plan year (which usually starts January 1st), your employer asks you how much money you want to contribute for the year.
+For 2021, you can add $2,750 to a health FSA.
+The limit increases to $5,000 for dependent care FSAs.

 You have only one opportunity a year to enroll unless you have a qualified "family status change," such as marriage, birth, divorce, or loss of a spouse's insurance coverage.
 The amount you designate for the year is taken out of your paycheck in equal installments each pay period and placed in a special account by your employer.